MarcusGrum/AI-Lab/Readme.md

 This configuration has been tested on `Ubuntu-20.04` (using `ubuntu-20.04-server-amd64.iso`) as well as on `Ubuntu22.04` (using `ubuntu-22.04-server-amd64.iso`).

+## Prepare your BIOS to detect all storage devices.

+If you use `ASUS` workstation motherboard called `Pro WS WRX80E-SAGE SE WIFI`, you urgently need to realize these

+1. Update to most current BIOS version.
+   Here, the easiest way is as follows:
+   Format an USB stick with `fat32` and

+1. Enable `BIOS SR-IOV` to activate single root IO virtualization support.
+   You can find it at menu `advanced/PCI subsystem settings/SR-IOV_Support`.

+1. Enable `BIOS CSM` and enable all sub-features in `UEFI mode` (except `VGA/Graphic`).

+1. Test, if you can see all storage devices at BIOS.
+   If you can see all storage devices, such as `M2`, `SSDs`, `HDDs`, you are ready to go to install OS.

 ## Download and install newest Ubuntu

 1. Download the recent Ubuntu (server version) from